NTU dropout used fake degree to get hired at Walt Disney, Marshall Cavendish

 After NTU confirmed that it did not award Fonseka with a degree, Walt Disney’s human resources department asked the accused for an explanation.

-She claimed that she withdrew from NTU in her final year of undergraduate studies, but the certificate was issued to her after she requested paperwork from the university to prove she was enrolled there for a period of time.
+She claimed that she withdrew from NTU in her final year of undergraduate studies, but the university issued a certificate at her request to prove she was enrolled there for a period of time.

-In October 2021, an NTU employee lodged a police report over the fake certificate.

-According to court documents, the accused was also hired by publishing firm Cengage Learning Asia, and design and communications firm Oxygen Studio Designs in 2018.
+According to court documents, she was also hired by publishing firm Cengage Learning Asia, and design and communications firm Oxygen Studio Designs in 2018.

 She will be sentenced on Dec 6.